jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--fourier-harmonics 3`

 **Technical details**: Each harmonic adds one pair of sine and cosine terms.
 With a period of 12 and 2 harmonics, the pipeline generates 4 Fourier terms (sin_12_1, cos_12_1, sin_12_2, cos_12_2).
 These terms collectively model the seasonal pattern's shape.
+The implementation handles edge cases such as insufficient data for higher harmonics and automatically adjusts the number of harmonics based on available data points if necessary.

 ### `--max-lag`
 Defines the maximum number of lagged values to create for the target variable and key indicators.
 Lagged values capture temporal dependencies in the data.